-- Seismic retrofit of existing steel buildings
+- Seismic design, evaluation and retrofit of steel structures

 - Passive energy dissipation devices and base isolation systems